sfwu/Course-work/README.md

 # Course-work
-#This repository is used for storing my course work code.
+#This repository is used for storing my course work.